elunna/hackem/hackem_changelog.md

 - [x] Elves are lawful instead of chaotic
 - [x] All orcs are immune to poison
     - Wargs can now be ridden by player orcs, and subsequently can only be tamed by the same.
+- [x] Nymphs and mermaids will introduce themselves when seducing you (splice)
 - [x] Nymphs now hate iron.
 - [x] Imps now hate iron.
 - [x] All Fungi/migos: now hate copper and receive an extra d6 damage from copper.